skyzh/MrSans/README.md

 Mr. Sans is part of the BlueSense project.
 He is the climate reporter of BlueSense.

-He does hourly report in Telegram channel [BlueSense Hourly Report](https://t.me/thebluesense).
+He does hourly report in Telegram channel [Sans loves Monitoring](https://t.me/thebluesense).

 ## Related Projects